CharGolden-Games/Funkin-Char-HUD/README.md

 - Add an entry to your character JSON (RGB Array)

-in your character file add this after the name value, add an array like the following:
+In your character file after the name value, add an array like the following:

 `"healthBarColor": [255, 136 0],`

+- Inheriting another character file's color

+In your character file after the name value, add the following:

+`"inheritsFrom": "bf"`

+replacing `bf` with the character file you want to inherit the color from.

 ### Accuracy - Include Timing